ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 protocol's participants interact with each other.

-In those cases where a channel between two participants is tunneled through another protocol participant, DAP mandates the use of authenticated encryption using {{!HPKE=RFC9180}} to ensure that only the intended recipient can see a message in the clear.
+In those cases where a channel between two participants is tunneled through another protocol participant, DAP mandates the use of public-key encryption using {{!HPKE=RFC9180}} to ensure that only the intended recipient can see a message in the clear.

 In other cases, DAP requires HTTPS client authentication.
 Any authentication scheme that is composable with HTTP is allowed.
 For example, {{!OAuth2=RFC6749}}
-credentials are presented in an Authorization HTTP header, which can be added to any DAP protocol message.
+credentials are presented in an Authorization HTTP header, which can be added to any DAP protocol message, or TLS client certificates are another viable solution.
 This allows organizations deploying DAP to use existing well-known HTTP authentication mechanisms that they already support.
 Discovering what authentication mechanisms are supported by a DAP participant is outside of this document's scope.

 ## Errors